CiroLee/gear/README.md

 # gear
-> gear is a tiny front-end friendly go tool library, like lodash.
+> gear is a simple and easy to use golang library, like lodash.

 ## install
 ```shell